What Are Credit Card Reward Points & How Do They Work?

 What is a credit card rewards rate?

 A credit card rewards rate is the number of points you'll earn for every dollar spent.
 Many rewards points credit cards are designed to help you earn rewards points faster with accelerators on certain categories.
 Some rewards points credit cards are designed to help you accrue more credit card reward points at higher rates in certain categories like travel so you can redeem them faster.
-For instance, Citi Prestige lets you earn 5x points on Air Travel.
-Some other cards may earn 3x points on flights.
+For instance, Citi Premier® lets you earn 3X points on Air Travel.

 When do credit card reward points make sense?